 Out of its home office in Tucker, Georgia, USAPEEC's reach is far-ranging.
-Through its network of international offices and consultants in key markets around the globe, USAPEEC keeps current on issues that have a direct impact on U.S. poultry and egg exports.
+Through its network of international offices and consultants in key global markets, USAPEEC keeps current on issues that directly impact U.S. poultry and egg exports.

-Although USAPEEC's mission is to promote exports of U.S. poultry and eggs around the world, the Council has evolved into an association that is an advocate for the industry on trade policy issues.
-Because of its status as a not-for-profit entity, USAPEEC does not lobby, but the organization can and does act as an intermediary with USDA, in Washington, and at embassies and Agricultural Trade Offices around the world.
+Although USAPEEC's mission is to promote exports of U.S. poultry and eggs worldwide, the Council has evolved into an association that advocates for the industry on trade policy issues.
+Because of its status as a not-for-profit entity, USAPEEC does not lobby, but the organization can and does act as an intermediary with USDA, in Washington and at embassies and Agricultural Trade Offices around the world.

 USAPEEC also has good working relationships with other industry trade associations, such as the National Chicken Council, National Turkey Federation, American Egg Board, U.S. Poultry & Egg Association, and many more.

 History of USA Poultry & Egg Export Council

-In 1956, three years after USDA organized the Foreign Agricultural Service (FAS) as an arm of government with a goal of helping U.S. agriculture establish its presence in a global marketplace, USAPEEC's predecessor organization, the Poultry & Egg Institute of America (PEIA), entered into a marketing arrangement with FAS.
-As a result, PEIA became a FAS cooperator organization and was charged with the responsibility of administering export promotion funds allocated annually by USDA as part of the Farm Bill.
+In 1956, three years after USDA organized the Foreign Agricultural Service (FAS) as an arm of government to help U.S. agriculture establish its presence in a global marketplace, USAPEEC's predecessor organization, the Poultry & Egg Institute of America (PEIA), entered into a marketing arrangement with FAS.
+As a result, PEIA became a FAS cooperator organization and was responsible for administering export promotion funds allocated annually by USDA as part of the Farm Bill.
 For years, PEIA operated independently as an export trade association.
 In the late 1970s, PEIA fell on hard times.

-The U.S. Poultry & Egg Association then known as the Southeastern Poultry & Egg Association (SPEA) stepped in and salvaged the organization, making it a division of SPEA, and changed its name to the USA Poultry & Egg Export Council as of March 15, 1984.
-During the period that USAPEEC operated as a division of SPEA (March 15, 1984 - Sept.
+The U.S. Poultry & Egg Association, then known as the Southeastern Poultry & Egg Association (SPEA), stepped in and salvaged the organization, making it a division of SPEA, and changed its name to the USA Poultry & Egg Export Council as of March 15, 1984.
+While USAPEEC operated as a division of SPEA (March 15, 1984 - Sept.
 30, 1985), SPEA provided $154,000 in funding for USPEEC's operations.